HTML5 debug mode

 Internal logic of the SDK

 When errors are logged, the message may contain a VAST error code.
-The VAST Error Codes Table in IAB's VAST 4.0 document contains the descriptions for these error codes.
+The VAST error codes table in IAB VAST 4.0 document contains the descriptions for these error codes.

 There are two main use cases for the HTML5 debug mode:

 - Developers can use it during the development phase, to see if their integration with Pulse works as it should and all information is sent in the correct order to Pulse.
-More information about the expected exchange of information between Pulse and the integration can be found on the Pulse SDK Event Sequence Scenarios page.
+See Pulse SDKs event sequence scenarios for more information about the expected exchange of information between Pulse and the integration.

 ?pulse_debugat the end of the URL where your integration is located.
 For example,